rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ### Pulse Probability

+This is the percentage of probability that a pulse will be generated on the output.
+This is useful for creating random patterns or adding some variation to the output.

 1. Navigate to the selected output.
 2. Click the encoder to enter edit mode.
 3. Use the encoder to select the desired pulse probability in percentage.